Jonathannsegal/map_tab/README.md

 # map_tab
-🌎 Chrome extension that shows you a cool place when you open a new tab!
+🌎 A project that brings information about cities to the world!